11 Best Screenwriting Software of 2023 (Free and Paid)

 What I Like/Dislike About Celtx:

 - Format scripts intuitively by understanding standard screenplay formatting rules so you can focus on writing rather than worrying about margins and spacing.

 - The online cloud format lets you access your project from anywhere and share it with collaborators.

 - No longer available for free

-- Focus is more on whole pre-production process (in-depth screenwriting features aborted)
+- Focus is more on the whole pre-production process (in-depth screenwriting features aborted)

 - The Copy paste option needs improvement

-- PDF scanned scripts are not exported without OCR conversion
+- PDF scanned scripts are not exported without OCR software

-WriterDuet is best for screenwriters and professional writers who require real-time collaboration to write down their ideas.
-It is also useful for educational tutorials.
+WriterDuet is best for screenwriters and professional writers who require real-time collaboration to write their ideas.
+It is also helpful for educational tutorials.